pastepaste/backend/README.md

 **In development**

-# PastePaste API
+# PastePaste Backend
-API for [pastebin.com](http://pastebin.com) clone built with serverless technologies on AWS using Go & Terraform.
+Backend for [pastebin.com](http://pastebin.com) clone built in Go with serverless technologies on AWS using Apex & Terraform.